MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 The Sordin seems a popular choice for people who frequent shooting ranges.
 However, some users advise using earplugs for higher-powered firearms due to the lower NRR rating.

 The COMTAC, although usually more expensive, is an excellent choice for combat training, particularly with the included microphone to communicate with team members.
-In addition, the amplification of soft sounds allows users to maintain situational awareness while louder harmful noises are compressed to safe decibel levels.

 Leave a Comment